 The second possible solution is by interconnecting different countries better and allowing them to share electricity.
 When it is wind-free in London, the chance is high it is in Scotland as well.
 However, it may be windy in Germany or Spain.
 Transporting electricity around could help alleviate supply insecurity.
 The UK currently has interconnections with France, the Netherlands, and Ireland, and more are in the pipeline.
 This may eventually become what has been termed the European Supergrid, where electricity can be transported across Europe to balance out regional renewable supply peaks and troughs.

 There is one important exception to storage being uneconomical: hydropower.
 It has been around since the early 1900’s, and typically involves a high dam being built in a river, creating an artificial lake and an elevation difference on either side of the dam.
-Water is allowed to flow down the dam, powering a turbine to generate electricity in the the process.
-The generation levels can be controlled by adjusting the flow level, and there is a natural storage function: when demand is low, water is allowed to accumulate in the lake.
-In this way, the lake is “charged” by nature when it rains and water from the mountains flows into it.
+Water is allowed to flow down the dam, powering a turbine to generate electricity.
+Generation levels can be controlled by adjusting the flow speed, and there is a natural storage function: when demand is low, water is allowed to accumulate in the lake, “charging” it for later use.

 Hydropower is a great form of electricity since its output can be controlled and has no associated greenhouse gas emissions.
 Norway, for example, generates virtually all its electricity from such dams and exports power to other countries when their demand is low.
 A difficulty is that hydropower requires mountainous and rainy terrain, which not all countries have.